Parapsychology research at SRI: Criticism: methodological flaws

 The descriptions of a large number of psychic studies and their results were published in March 1976, in the journal Proceedings of the IEEE.
 Together with the earlier papers, this provoked intense scrutiny in the mainstream scientific literature.
 Numerous problems in the overall design of the remote viewing studies were identified, with problems noted in all three of the remote viewing steps (target selection, target viewing, and results judging).
 A particular problem was the failure to follow the standard procedures that are used in experimental psychology.

 Several external researchers expressed concerns about the reliability of the judging process.
 Independent examination of some of the sketches and transcripts from the viewing process revealed flaws in the original procedures and analyses.
 In particular, the presence of sensory cues being available to the judges was noted.
 A lengthy exchange ensued, with the external researchers finally concluding that the failure of Puthoff and Targ to address their concerns meant that the claim of remote viewing "can no longer be regarded as falling within the scientific domain".
 Procedural problems and researcher conflicts of interest in the psychokinesis experiments were noted by science writer Martin Gardner in a detailed analysis of the NASA final report.
 Also, sloppy procedures in the conduct of the EEG study were reported by a visiting observer during another series of exchanges in the scientific literature.

-Peepholes through walls, overly helpful laboratory assistants, and incautious conversations between researchers were common occurrences in Puthoff and Targ's laboratories.
+In his book Flim Flam!
+James Randi presents a detailed criticism of the methods employed by Puthoff and Targ: Peepholes through walls, overly helpful laboratory assistants, and incautious conversations between researchers were common occurrences in Puthoff and Targ's laboratories.
 Randi also contacted the builder of the magnetometer used in the Swann experiments and established that the phenomena claimed as psychokinetic were no more than the normal fluctuations of the machine.